We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Tip: Wait until the noodles are done cooking and cooled a bit before stirring in the kimchi or kimchi juice.
 Probiotic foods are “alive,” and boiling broth will kill off the kimchi’s gut-friendly bacteria.

 Ramen enthusiasts know everything’s better with an egg on it.
 You can cook it fresh or marinate the eggs in tamari for a more seasoned add-in.
 Either way, you’re getting a nutritious blend of B vitamins from the eggs, which are crucial for the nervous system.
 Feeling stressed?
-Broccoli’s vitamin C actually helps us cope, especially with anxiety.
+Broccoli’s vitamin C actually

 Serve: Bring a small pot of water to a boil and add eggs.
 For two eggs, you’ll want to boil for five minutes.
 Stirring in egg yolk also adds body to the broth.